-Trees for life is an award-winning Scottish charity working to restore native Caledonian Forest to a spectacular 1,000 square mile Project Area of the Scottish Highlands to the west of Inverness and Loch Ness.
+Trees for life is an award-winning Scottish charity working to restore native Caledonian Forest to a spectacular wilderness region of the Scottish Highlands.
 Almost all of our work is carried out by volunteers.

 The Caledonian Forest once covered much of the Highlands and was home to many rare and endangered species.
 Today, only a fraction of the original forest still survives and overgrazing prevents the growth of new trees.
 Urgent action is required to conserve the forest and its unique wildlife for the future.